MagisterAmica/MavensMate/docs/README.md

 LegendsMate is a fork of the amazing and legendary MavensMate.
 It's an open-source IDE for Salesforce development.

 MavensMate ended support in the summer of 2017, and recommended users move to Microsoft's Visual Code -- an excellent option.
-For those of those who prefer our open-source tools, LegendsMate hopes to keep the flame alive.
+For those of us who prefer our open-source tools, LegendsMate hopes to keep the flame alive.

 ## Original MavensMate Contributors - a million thanks.